 Imagine—you’re getting home from a long, complicated, cognitively-crushing work day.
 Maybe you’ve battled doctors, nurses/staff, or administrators for the ump-teenth time for something on your “SLP Dream List” like equipment, access, time, or treatments.
-Or maybe you held another heartfelt discussion with patients and family members over their care or advocating medical services.
+Or maybe you held another heartfelt discussion with patients and family members over their care or advocating for needed medical services.

 Ready to go read your daily dose of research?!?